 You didn’t make it to this level by having slow reflexes!
 Now they’re even better!

-When you are subjected to an effect that allows you to make a Dexterity Saving Throw to take only half damage, you instead take no damage if you succeed n the saving throw, and only half damage if you fail.
+When you are subjected to an effect that allows you to make a Dexterity Saving Throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 Especially in the higher levels when you’re getting this, AoE spells and attacks hit very hard.
 Besides, a breath attack from an ancient dragon is probably not something you want to just “take on the chin”!